asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 ```

 ### `Tags` in `Servers` Object
-Tags when used within the `tags` property of the `servers` object, they are specific to the servers configurations and relate to the server-level characteristics.
+Tags when used within the `tags` property of the `servers` object, are specific to the servers' configurations and relate to the server-level characteristics.
 These tags allow for the categorization of server instances based on their properties or criteria, such as geographical location, environment (e.g., production, development), or specific server capabilities.
 Using tags in servers object allows for the categorization and organization of servers based on specific tags or labels.

-Here's a visual representation of `tags` object inside a `servers` object in a AsyncAPI document:
+Here's a visual representation of the `tags` object inside a `servers` object in an AsyncAPI document:
 ```mermaid
 graph LR
   A[asyncapi] --> B[servers]